 www.wien.info/en

-If you happen to be in Vienna, make sure to see the Anker Clock at noontime.
+If you are in Vienna, see the Anker Clock at noontime.
 That’s because you’ll be able to see all 12 Apostles as they parade through the clock.
-Adding to the public display is soaring music from Joseph Hayden’s “The Creation”.
-Although 12 noon is the highlight, there are hourly bell ringing and accompanying musical presentations.
-However, only one of the 12 figures will appear, along with a different musical theme.
+Adding to the public display is soaring music from Joseph Hayden’s “The Creation.”
+Although noon is the highlight, there are hourly bell ringing and accompanying musical presentations.
+However, only one of the 12 figures and a different musical theme will appear.

 Hoher Markt

 Completed in 1914, Ankeruhr can be found in the historic Hoher Markt.
 This Art Nouveau clock further acts as a footbridge to connect two buildings.
-Also known as Anker or Anchor, the clock gets its name from a Swiss insurance company, Der Anker.
+Also known as Anker or Anchor, the clock comes from a Swiss insurance company, Der Anker.
 The company’s name has since changed to Helvetia Insurance.

 Related: Famous Opera Houses In Europe